-Fertility in female dogs weakens due to a number of reasons ranging from aging to infections.
+Fertility in female dogs can weaken due to various reasons, such as aging and infections.

-However, it is important to understand what infertility in dogs actually refers to:
+However, it is important to understand what infertility in dogs actually means:

-- inability to carry a pregnancy to term,
+- Inability to carry a pregnancy to full term

-Therefore, avoid labeling a female dog as infertile until and unless she has had a thorough checkup with a certified vet.
+Therefore, it is best to avoid labeling a female dog as infertile unless she has undergone a thorough checkup with a certified veterinarian.

-An experienced vet will perform a complete reproductive evaluation, ruling out all man-caused possibilities.
-Common factors like poor nutrition, stress, bad hygiene conditions can also interfere with female dog fertility, which is technically the breeder’s fault.
+An experienced vet will conduct a comprehensive reproductive evaluation, ruling out all human-caused possibilities.
+Common factors such as poor nutrition, stress, and unsanitary conditions can also affect a female dog’s fertility, which technically falls under the responsibility of the breeder.

-Once you know what the cause of infertility in your female dog is, you can try some of the treatments listed below.
+Once you determine the cause of infertility in your female dog, you can consider some of the treatment options listed below

 1. Administering Sepia 30C